Make Choosing Good Food for High Blood Pressure

 Fish, White meat, red meat, ?????
 I can hear a sharp intake of breath!
 Did I say "Red Meat"?
 Later!

-Foods rich in potassium have been shown to lower high blood pressure and reduce the risk of heart disease, and tomatoes are an excellent food for high blood pressure as they are very high in potassium.
+Foods rich in potassium have been shown to lower high blood pressure and reduce the risk of heart disease, and tomatoes are excellent food for high blood pressure as they are very high in potassium.

-If you are a diabetic and have blood pressure as a result, you will be interested to know that tests by Australian research and published by the Journal of the American Medical Association revealed that tomato juice will help lower high blood pressure, as it can reduce the effect of hyperactive blood platelets responsible for the health of blood vessels.
+If you are a diabetic and have blood pressure as a result, you will be interested to know that tests by Australian research and published by the Journal of the American Medical Association revealed that tomato juice would help lower high blood pressure, as it can reduce the effect of hyperactive blood platelets responsible for the health of blood vessels.

 Seasoning and herbs